 Polymerase chain reaction

 Sample preparation and RNA extraction were carried out in the biosafety level 3 containment laboratory at the Department of Veterinary Medicine, University of Bari, Italy.
-Detection of SARS-CoV-2 RNA used two real-time RT-PCR assays targeting nucleoprotein and envelope protein genes as previously described11.
+Detection of SARS-CoV-2 RNA used two real-time RT-PCR assays targeting nucleoprotein and envelope protein genes 11.
+Briefly, a one-step method was adopted using with the Superscript III one step RT-PCR system with Platinum Taq Polymerase (Invitrogen srl, Milan, Italy) and the following 50-µl mixture: 25 µl of master mix, 400 nM (E_Sarbeco_F, E_Sarbeco_R), 600 nM (N_Sarbeco_F) or 800 nM (N_Sarbeco_R) of primers, 200 nM of probes (E_Sarbeco_P1 or N_Sarbeco_P) (Supplementary Table) and 10 μl of template RNA.
+The thermal profile consisted of incubation at 55 °C for 10 min for reverse transcription, followed by 95 °C for 3 min and then 45 cycles of 95 °C for 15 s, 58 °C for 30 s.

 Plaque reduction neutralization test (PRNT)

-The SARS-CoV-2/human/Liverpool/REMRQ0001/2020 isolate was cultured in Vero E6 cells as previously described12.
-PRNTs were performed as previously described13.
-Briefly, sera were heat inactivated at 56°C for 1 hour and stored at -20°C until use.
+The SARS-CoV-2/human/Liverpool/REMRQ0001/2020 isolate was cultured in Vero E6 cells12.
+For PRNT13, sera were heat inactivated at 56°C for 1 hour and stored at -20°C until use.
 Dulbecco’s minimal essential medium (DMEM) containing 2% fetal bovine serum (FBS) and 0.05 mg/mL gentamicin was used for serial two-fold dilutions of serum.
 SARS-CoV-2 at 800 PFU/mL was added to an equal volume of diluted serum and incubated at 37°C for 1 hour.
 The virus-serum dilution was inoculated onto Vero E6 cells, incubated at 37°C for 1 hour, and overlaid as in standard plaque assays.
 Cells were incubated for 48 hours at 37°C and 5% CO2 then fixed with 10% formalin and stained with 0.05% crystal violet solution.
 PRNT80 was determined by the highest dilution with 80% reduction in plaques compared to the control.
 Samples with detectable neutralizing antibody titer were repeated as technical replicates for confirmation.

 Data analysis